Competencies Main Areas

 Advising Approach

-• Empower all students to navigate their unique paths and foster learning, development, and academic success
+• Empower all students to navigate their unique academic and career paths and foster learning, development, and academic success

 • Facilitate student problem solving, decision-making, meaning-making, planning, and goal setting skills and practices